What are investment-grade bond vs. non-investment-grade bond ETFs?

 By ETFEasy Team

-• Credit Quality: High credit quality.
-These bonds are issued by corporations, municipalities, or governments that are considered financially stable and less likely to default.
+• Credit Quality: High.
+Issuers are considered low-risk and less likely to default.

-• Risk: Lower risk of default compared to non-investment-grade bonds.
-However, they typically offer lower yields.
+• Risk Level: Lower risk compared to non-investment-grade bonds.

 • iShares iBoxx $ Investment Grade Corporate Bond ETF (LQD)